 5.43 FLAGGER AND WORKER SAFETY APPAREL (ANSI 107)

-The 2013 Flagger's Handbook, Specification Article 2528.03, L, 5, and the 2009 Manual on Uniform Traffic Control Devices (MUTCD) all reference the American National Standards Institute (ANSI) standard ANSI 107.
+The October 2015 Flagger’s Handbook, Specification 2528.03, L, 5, and the 2009 Manual on Uniform Traffic Control Devices (MUTCD) all reference the American National Standards Institute (ANSI) standard ANSI 107.
 This is a national standard that details requirements for worker safety apparel.
 ANSI 107-1999 was the first standard for high visibility safety apparel developed.
-ANSI 107-2010 is the current version of this standard.
+ANSI 107-2015 is the current version of this standard.

 These standards provide a uniform, authoritative guide for the design, performance specifications, and use of high-visibility apparel including vests, jackets, bib/jumpsuit coveralls, pants and harnesses.
 Garments that meet these standards can be worn 24 hours a day to provide users with a high level of conspicuity through the use of combined fluorescent and retroreflective materials.

 These standards establish three Performance Classes for high-visibility safety apparel based on the wearer's activities, and determined by the total area of background and reflective materials used.
-The Flagger's Handbook references Class 2, Class E, and headwear requirements, the specifications reference Class 2 apparel, and the 2009 MUTCD references most classes of safety apparel.
+The Flagger’s Handbook references Class 2, Class E, and headwear requirements, the specifications reference Type R, Class 2 apparel, and the 2009 MUTCD references most classes of safety apparel.
 Type R safety apparel is designated for road workers that are exposed to public traffic and/or construction traffic.

-To comply with ANSI 107-1999 or ANSI 107-2010, a garment's background material, and retroreflective or combined-performance material, must be tested and certified by an independent, accredited third-party laboratory.
+To comply with ANSI 107-2015, a garment's background material, and retroreflective or combined-performance material, must be tested and certified by an independent, accredited third-party laboratory.
 The manufacturer of the finished item then verifies that the garment or headwear meets all the requirements of the standard and provides a certificate of compliance for each model.
-All ANSI 107-2010 certified garments are required to be marked showing their performance class.
+All ANSI 107-2015 certified garments are required to be marked showing their performance class.

 For example, Iowa DOT purchased safety vests, pants, and soft hats meet the appropriate ANSI / ISEA requirements.

-The current American National Standard for High-Visibility Safety Apparel and Headwear (ANSI 107-2010), can be purchased from International Safety Equipment Association at telephone number (703)525-1695.
+The current American National Standard for High-Visibility Safety Apparel and Headwear ANSI 107-2015), can be purchased from International Safety Equipment Association at telephone number (703)525-1695.

-A brochure that provides additional information regarding hi-visibility safety apparel is available as a download from the American Traffic Safety Services Association's (ATSSA) website at the following URL:
+A brochure that provides additional information regarding hi-visibility safety apparel is available as a download from 3M at the following URL: